AU-Master-Thesis/thesis/journal/main.typ

 ]

 #day(datetime(day: 15, month: 02, year: 2024))
+#jens[
+  At 5124-139 \
+  - Made a system to add follow cameras to each robot tagged with `FollowCameraMe`.
+  - Made the follow camera work quite reliably and almost not laggy.
+]

 #kristoffer[
 #locations.au

 - Ported most of `Robot`, `FactorGraph` and `Variable` class to Rust.
 ]

+// #acr("GBP")

 #deadline-countdown()